J0onYEong/SwiftStructures/Readme.md

 ### LockedDictionary

 LockedDictionary is a custom thread-safe wrapper around Swift’s native Dictionary.
-It ensures safe, concurrent access to its elements by using a lock (NSLock).
+It ensures safe, concurrent access to its elements by using a concurrent dispatch queue.
 This class is particularly useful in multithreaded environments where concurrent reads and writes to a dictionary could lead to data races or inconsistencies.

+By utilizing a concurrent dispatch queue, LockedDictionary allows multiple read operations to be performed simultaneously, maximizing read performance in read-heavy scenarios.
+For write operations, it uses a barrier to ensure exclusive access, preventing data races and maintaining data consistency during modifications.
+This approach provides a balance between thread safety and performance, making LockedDictionary efficient for use in environments where concurrent dictionary access is required.

 #### Example